 "This is a power play," she commented.
 Somehow, she was disappointed.

 "This is not a game of power," he snarled, pushing open the paper door balcony, cool night air hitting them.
-"Because then, I would win hands down.
+"Because then, I would win.
 This is a battle of wits.
 Put the scouter on.
 Is their anyone in our path?"

 She fit it on, squinting into it.
 "Two over the walls, three in the garden."

-Without warning, he hopped over the ledge, and she stifled a scream, throwing her arms round his neck tightly.
+Without warning, he grabbed her and hopped over the ledge, and she stifled a scream, throwing her arms round his neck tightly.
 He sprinted down the parapet, his footsteps soft, and then jumped to a balcony on the opposite side of the courtyard.

 "One over there," Bulma warned him, pointing to the brush.
-The Prince sidled to the right, feet finding purchase on the shallow stones of the palace walls, his ki ever so lightly flaring to steady him, and hopped gracefully over a guard's head, landing them in a tree, to a smattering of cursing from Bulma.
+The Prince sidled to the right, feet finding purchase on the shallow stones of the palace walls, his ki ever so lightly flaring to steady him, and hopped gracefully over a guard's head, landing them in a tree and earning a smattering of cursing from Bulma.

 Outside, in the hedges, he put her down, and she worked to regain her balance.